Are you ready to take the genealogy research training wheels off and dive into US land records? FamilySearch makes the process somewhat simple.

 When you key in the names, type the surname first, then use a comma, and type the given names.

-Genealogy Hack: As I research, I hyperlink the names of individuals relevant to my research to their FamilySearch profile.
-For instance, if I find a record for my John Townley ancestor.
+Genealogy Pro Tip: As I research, I hyperlink the names of individuals relevant to my research to their FamilySearch profile.
+For instance, if I find a document for my John Townley ancestor.
 I insert a hyperlink of the relevant John Townley name in my spreadsheet to his profile.
 If I'm using an alternative online family tree, I could hyperlink John's name to that weblink.

 Tips for the "Index Books Consulted" Column